Henkolicious/zscaler-shenanigans/README.md

 - Only tested for WSL Ubuntu 22.04.5 LTS
 - FAQ
   - The proxy address is to some ZScaler service on your host
+  - Step `#3` might be an issue, try to disable it and try again with docker

+Simple test:
+- If this works, everything should probably work
+- `$ docker pull hello-world`

 ## TL;DR